kornha/parliament/README.md

 Think about how you understand news.
 You may consume one or multiple news sources.
 It may be social content, cable news, print news, your favorite Telegram group, or a handful of other news points.
 Ultimately, you will infer the claims these sources are making, and when you are sufficiently satisfied you will either arrive at a conclusion about what you think has happened, or consider yourself unsure.
 Implicitly, you are assigning a judgment value to various news outlets, favoring the credibility of some over others.
 Once you have enough credible confirmations for your own personal standard, you may consider something to be effectively true.

 One aspect of this credibility scoring is your `Confidence` in the news outlet.
 For people, our confidence in certain outlets is weighed by many things, including our history with the outlet (this X account has been right many times), and also by our `Bias` towards the outlet (this news provider conforms to my beliefs of the world).
 And finally, we get riled up by news that appears in large, bold headlines, like *NIXON RESIGNS*.
 News goes viral.
 News commentators globally will discuss `Stories`, with variable geograpghy, at different levels of frequency.
-This score we call `Importance`.
+This score we call `Newsworthiness`.

 Each human consumes news differently due to their unique experiences and circumstances.
 This is partly why news is perceived so differently by different individuals.
 Parliament's mission to abstract these variables to tell maximally truthful news in a clear and measureable way.